habedi/PracticalMachineLearning/README.md

 * [Apache TinkerPop](http://tinkerpop.apache.org/): A cool graph storage and computation framework, it can be used both as a graph analytics platform and a graph database system, love the little gremlins!
 * [Graphexp](https://github.com/bricaud/graphexp): Graphexp is a visual graph explorer with D3.js for TinkerPop
 * [Scilab](https://www.scilab.org/): An open-source numerical computation language and environment, great Matlab alternative
-* [Glow](https://github.com/pytorch/glow): A compiler for Neural Network hardware accelerators for various hardwares
+* [Glow](https://github.com/pytorch/glow): A compiler for Neural Network hardware accelerators for various hardware
 * [GraphJet](https://github.com/twitter/GraphJet): A real-time graph processing library in Java
 * [GraphDrawing](https://www.gradlibrary.net): A very nice graph analysis and drawing library in Java
 * [Sketch Library](http://hadjieleftheriou.com/sketches/index.html): A C++ library for data summarization